kdflint/alliance-ship/docs/install.md

 From your Alliance source code root directory `<project-root>/alliance-community`, configure and then open a virtual machine session by executing

 ```
-cp /vagrant/alliance/config/.bash_aliases ~/.bash_aliases
 vagrant ssh
 ```

-[TODO - Can we figure out how to write the .bash_aliases file creation within Vagrantfile.
-Line 53 is not working - wy?]

 Confirm this step is successful by noticing command output that consists of several lines starting with a `Welcome to Ubuntu 14.04.5` message.
 Your command prompt should open to something like